 - A lack of energy

 - Periods of excessive sleepiness during the day

 - Difficulty concentrating

 Don’t worry, though – this is only temporary.
-It’s important to persevere throughout this initial learning curve.
+Persevering throughout this initial learning curve is important.
 Once you’ve been sleeping with legs elevated for a while, it’ll start to feel natural.
 You’ll soon get used to your new nightly position and will start sleeping soundly again.

 Lastly, there is a small chance that elevating your legs for long periods of time may cause dizziness when you stand up.
 This effect, if it happens to you at all, is only temporary.

 When you sleep with your legs elevated, it causes more blood to accumulate in your upper body than usual.
 This is a good thing, as it prevents blood from pooling in your legs, thereby improving circulation.
 The blood vessels in your upper body may expand in response to this, to lower the blood pressure (called vasodilation).

 When you stand, blood will flow back to your legs.
 If you stand too quickly, you may experience temporary hypotension (low blood pressure).